Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/_index.md

 {{% alert title="Note" color="primary" %}}Mobile Backend Services is deprecated and will be discontinued effective September 1, 2022.
 Refer to the [End of Support announcement](https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/) for details.{{% /alert %}}

-To view service details and manage data properties for a Mobile Backend Services (MBS) datasource, select it from the Dashboard home page **Apps** tab.
+To view service details and manage data properties for a Mobile Backend Services (MBS) datasource, select it from the **Apps** page in the Overview left menu.

 ## Create a new datasource

-To create a standalone Mobile Backend Services datasource (an MBS datasource that is not tied to a specific client application), refer to the [Getting Started with Mobile Backend Services Datasources](/docs/dashboard_guide/managing_applications/managing_mobile_backend_services_datasources/getting_started_with_mobile_backend_services_datasources/).
+To create a standalone Mobile Backend Services datasource (an MBS datasource that is not tied to a specific client application), refer to the [Getting Started with Mobile Backend Services Datasources](/docs/management_guide/managing_applications/managing_mobile_backend_services_datasources/getting_started_with_mobile_backend_services_datasources/).

 ## Change the name of the datasource

 To change the name of the datasource:

 1. Log into the [Platform](https://platform.axway.com/).
-2. Click Dashboard from the _Services Link_ menu.
+2. Click **Overview** from the _Services Link_ menu.
 3. Select the datasource from the apps list.
 4. In the datasource details page, click the **Actions** (**...**) menu in the upper-right of the screen and select **Edit**.
 5. Enter a new name for the datasource.